 - Booklist Editor's Choice Children's Book 2011

-We found three different book covers for this book, but the one on the left is the most widely available (and cutest, in our opinion). :)
+We found four different book covers for Turtle in Paradise, but the one on the left is the most widely available (and cutest, in our opinion). :)

 Letters Home to Mom: A fun writing exercise to accompany Turtle in Paradise is to have students write 'letters home to mom' at various stages in the book (ie... divide the book up so as to create five letter writing assignments.)
 In the story, Turtle is away from her mother, living with relatives in Key West.
 Have the students pretend to be Turtle writing letters home to tell her mother about what is going on in her life, what she thinks about life in Key West, and what she is looking forward to when they reunite again.
 This could be a good way to assess whether the students are reading and understanding the book, plus work in additional writing practice.